100% State Benefits- Pennsylvania

 Where to Apply: Contact the County Veterans’ Affairs Director in the county you reside to apply for this program.

-- A temporary loss of income, assets or support due to sickness, disability, unemployment, natural or manmade disaster or other cause beyond the control of, and not as a result of misconduct by, the applicant, or,
+• A temporary loss of income, assets or support due to sickness, disability, unemployment, natural or manmade disaster or other cause beyond the control of, and not because of misconduct by, the applicant, or,

-- A temporary increase in costs or expenses beyond the control of, and not as a result of misconduct by, the applicant resulting in insufficient funds to pay for necessities of living.
+• A temporary increase in costs or expenses beyond the control of, and not because of misconduct by, the applicant resulting in insufficient funds to pay for necessities of living.

 The Following Documents are Mandatory: